almusawiaf/ICU-LoS2/README.md

 ## Dataset

-- We analyzed and incorporate the ML models using MIMIC-III dataset.
+- We analyzed and incorporated the ML models using MIMIC-III dataset.
 It can be found at [https://physionet.org/content/mimiciii/1.4/].

 ---